The Muppets: 1950s–1960s: Beginnings

-The Muppets were created by puppeteer Jim Henson in the 1950s; Henson claimed that he coined the term Muppet as a portmanteau of the words marionette and puppet.
-Among Henson's earliest creations was Kermit the Frog, who became his most recognizable character.
+The Muppets were created by puppeteer Jim Henson in the 1950s; Henson initially claimed that he coined the term Muppet as a blend of the words marionette and puppet, though he later denied this.
+(Note: Some published versions of Tobias Smollett's novel The Adventures of Roderick Random, first published in 1748, refer to "the modish diversions of the town, such as plays, operas, masquerades, drums, assemblies, and muppet-shows";

+other versions have "puppet-shows" instead.)

+Henson's earliest creations included Kermit the Frog, who became his most recognizable character.
 Originally conceived for an adult audience, the Muppets were introduced in 1955 in Sam and Friends, a short-form television series produced for WRC-TV in Washington, D.C.
 Developed by Henson and his future wife, Jane Nebel, the series was the first form of puppet media not to incorporate a physical proscenium arch typical of such works, relying instead on the natural framing of the television set through which it was viewed.

 During the 1960s, the characters—in particular, Kermit and Rowlf the Dog—appeared in skits on several late-night talk shows and on television commercials, including The Ed Sullivan Show.
 Rowlf became the first Muppet character to appear regularly on network television when he began appearing with Jimmy Dean on The Jimmy Dean Show.
 In 1966, Joan Ganz Cooney and Lloyd Morrisett began developing a children's educational television program and approached Henson to design a cast of Muppet characters during this stage.
 Produced by the Children's Television Workshop, the program debuted as Sesame Street in 1969 on NET, and later PBS.

 Henson and his creative team became closely involved with Sesame Street during the years that followed; Henson waived his performance fee in exchange for retaining ownership rights to the Muppet characters created for the program.
-Sesame Street garnered a positive response, and the Muppets' involvement in the series was said to be a vital component of its increasing popularity, providing an "effective and pleasurable viewing" method of presentation for its educational curriculum.
+Sesame Street garnered a positive response, and the Muppets' involvement in the series became a vital component of its increasing popularity, providing an "effective and pleasurable viewing" method of presentation for its educational curriculum.